On this page

 - How would you react if your investments declined in value by 20% in one year?
 For example, withdraw all my money immediately and move them to bank deposits, or increase the amount invested because the market is cheaper.

 Once your attitude to risk is identified, the financial adviser can determine which investments (for example, shares or term deposits, or a combination of assets) are most suitable to use to achieve your financial objectives while still allowing you to feel comfortable with your investment choices.
-For more information on financial advisers, see SuperGuide articles Financial advice guide: What to expect when you talk to an adviser and Seeking financial advice?
-A 5-step guide to obtaining expert help and Super advice: How to find a suitable financial adviser.
+For more information on financial advisers, see SuperGuide articles What happens when you meet with a financial adviser and What are the different types of financial advice available? and Super advice: How to find a suitable financial adviser.

 Tip: It’s worth revisiting your risk profile every few years, as most people’s attitude to risk shifts as their circumstances change.
 For example, once you begin paying off a mortgage, you’re likely to be less comfortable taking on more financial risk than when you had smaller financial commitments.